-Upon the completion of this offering, based upon the number of ordinary shares outstanding as of March 26, 2010, we will have outstanding an aggregate of approximately 33,743,709 ordinary shares, assuming that there are no option exercises after March 26, 2010.
-Of these shares, all 8,500,000 ordinary shares to be sold in this offering, plus any shares sold upon exercise of the underwriters' over-allotment option, will be freely tradable in the public market without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 under the Securities Act.
+Upon the completion of this offering, we will have outstanding an aggregate of approximately [ ] shares, assuming that there are no option exercises after September 25, 2009.
+Of these shares, the [ ] ordinary shares to be sold in this offering, plus any shares sold upon exercise of the underwriters' overallotment option, will be freely tradable in the public market without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 under the Securities Act.

-The remaining 25,243,709 ordinary shares will be "restricted securities" as such term is defined in Rule 144 under the Securities Act.
+The remaining [ ] ordinary shares will be "restricted securities" as such term is defined in Rule 144 under the Securities Act.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rules 144 or 701 under the Securities Act, which are summarized below.

-Subject to the provisions of our amended and restated memorandum and articles of association described below, the lock-up agreements described below, contractual provisions between us and certain shareholders and the provisions of Rules 144 and 701 under the Securities Act, these restricted securities will be available for sale in the public market as follows:
+Subject to the lock-up agreements described below, contractual provisions between us and certain shareholders and the provisions of Rules 144 and 701 under the Securities Act, these restricted securities will be available for sale in the public market as follows: